 Relationship Skills

-Make connections between the number of wholes (numerator) and the number of partitions the whole is being divided into (denominator).
+Make connections between the number of equal parts being considered (numerator) and the number of equal parts into which the whole is divided (denominator).

 Directions